-A few years back, a small group of entrepreneurs from Utah, “UTAHENEURS”, gathered in my office to start the weekend with a CRAFT cocktail hour.
+A few years back a small group of entrepreneurs from Utah gathered in my office to start the weekend with a Craft cocktail hour.
 As usual, we were discussing what was going to be the next big thing in start-up business.

-I had just turned 50, the oldest in the group, so in reality the topic that evening was more about pursuing ventures that were in line with our life passions, and what we could do to influence our community in a positive way before our time was up!
+I had just turned 50, so I was interested in talking about pursuing ventures that were in line with our life passions, and what we could do to influence our community in a positive way before our time was up!

 The group was just beginning to discover the history of spirits in Utah and were discussing the pioneers that settled in Utah and made whiskey here in 1848!
 We were discussing Hugh Moon and his whiskey, when I proclaimed that I knew precisely what the gang should do.
-“Let’s build a world class distillery in Salt Lake City … we may not make a dime, but at least we’ll be pursuing our passions, our outdoor lifestyle, and drinking only the finest hand-crafted spirits we could make with our own two hands.
+“Let’s build a world class distillery in Salt Lake City … we may not make a dime, but at least we’ll be pursuing our passions and drinking the finest hand-crafted spirits we could make with our own two hands.
 And if we do make some money, we can use the profits to influence our community by supporting non-profit organizations that have goals in line with our own.”

 The rest they say is ancient history.